RockefellerArchiveCenter/aurora/features.md

 ### Transfer details

-Aurora allows users to view more details by clicking on a row for a particular transfer on the table.
-Details provide, as applicable:
+Aurora enables users to view more details about a particular transfer by clicking on its row in the table.
+The detail page provides, as applicable:
 - Error messages
 - Metadata associated with the digital records
 - Manifest